 When a medical leave of absence is granted during the course of the term, the course grade is normally a W (withdrawn) in all courses, other than completed courses, unless the student initiates and receives appropriate approval for an incomplete (I) from an instructor within five business days of the date the leave is issued.
 The Registrar’s Office must be notified within the five business day period, in writing, from the instructor, if a grade of incomplete (I) will be issued.
 If a grade of I is issued, a student must remove it by the first published incomplete grade expiration deadline after their return.
 If the grade is not removed within the time allowed, it will convert to F.

 Applications for medical leave must be submitted by the last date to withdraw from courses as published in the academic calendar.
 Applications submitted after the withdrawal deadline date will not be considered, except in extraordinary circumstances.
 In such circumstances, additional documentation and information may be required, and the decision will involve input from the Vice President of Student Affairs.

-A student must be cleared through the Perrella Wellness Center before returning from a medical leave of absence and before submitting a “request to return from leave of absence” form to the Registrar’s Office.
-Before clearance can be granted, documentation must be submitted to the Perrella Wellness Center indicating that the medical or psychological condition has been remedied and that the student is capable of resuming study at the College.
+A student must be cleared through the Perrella Wellness Center before returning from a medical leave of absence.
+Documentation must be submitted to the Perrella Wellness Center indicating that the medical or psychological condition has been remedied and that the student is capable of resuming study at the College.
 All information submitted becomes part of the student’s health record and will remain confidential.
 Students on medical leave are not eligible to register for courses until approved to return from medical leave.

 Administrative Leave of Absence